 Note: Exposure to sustained oven chamber temperatures above 80°C will damage the exhaust blower while it is turned off.
-Leave the oven exhaust vent closed until it is time to turn (on the blower.
+Leave the oven exhaust vent dampener closed to until it is time to turn on the blower and actively vent the oven chamber.

 SHEL LAB offers an accessory forced-air power exhaust blower that can be mounted directly on the exhaust vent cover.
-The blower is self-cooling when powered and running.